SebFernandez/Battleship/README.md

 # Battleship

-Might be with bugs, I will check soon if there are serious bugs.
-I'm not with much time and to be constant with the code has been difficult.
+First big project for me.
+The task is to code a battleship that can be played by two players or setting an AI which plays agains a player.

-First of all, I wanted to have the game running.
-The next step is to set up an AI, just very simple.
+May be with bugs, I don't have much time to be constant due to the University, if any suggestions appear I will apreciate it.

 EDIT 23/10/16:
 * Many bugs had been solved.
 Basics of AI had been implemented for completing the board.